DEBBKL/DEBBKL/README.md

 - Practical OWASP guides and checklists for clients and internal teams.
 - Documentation of IR procedures (detection, response, mitigation).

+### Highlighted Academic Background

+**Bachelor’s Degree in Psychology**
+*National University of Distance Education (UNED)*
+_Completed up to the 3rd year_

+> **Relevance to Cybersecurity:**
+> My education in Psychology provided me with a solid understanding of cognitive, emotional, and social processes that influence human behavior.
+This knowledge is essential for analyzing and preventing social engineering attacks, where psychological manipulation is the primary vector.
+>
+> This foundation enables me to design effective strategies for **awareness**, **detection**, and **mitigation** of threats targeting human vulnerabilities, thereby strengthening the overall security of systems and users.

 ---

 ## Computer Security